debs-obrien/debbie.codes/content/about.md

 Head of Learning and Developer Advocate for NuxtJS with over 10 years experience in Frontend development.
-Microsoft Most Valuable Professional in developer technologies, Google Developer Expert in web technologies and Cloudinary Media Developer Expert.
+Microsoft Most Valuable Professional in developer technologies, Google Developer Expert in web technologies, Cloudinary Media Developer Expert and nominated for a Github Star.
 </p>
 <p>
 I have a special love for JavaScript frameworks especially Vue.js